portworx/px-docs/release-notes/rel-notes-priv.md

 * PWX-4397 - Set the correct zone information for all replica-sets
 * PWX-4375 - Add `pxctl upgrade` support for OCI containers
 * PWX-4733 - Remove Swarm Node ID check dependencies for PX bring up
+* PWX-4484 - Limit replication factor increases to a limit of three at a time within a cluster and one per node
+* PWX-4090 - Reserve space in each pool to handle rebalance operations
+* PWX-4544 - Handle ./aquasec file during OCI-Install so PX can be installed in environments with aquasec